 By encouraging more and more people, especially in the rural areas, to follow up with their treatment and educating them about the facts about cancer- we help patients battle not just the disease, but also provide them counselling to lead a positive life full of more hope and happiness.
 We motivate our patients to internalize the fact that Cancer, if diagnosed in time, it is completely curable and that life goes beyond Cancer.

 Cancer-related complications are the second leading cause of death in India, after cardiovascular diseases.
 Prolonged use of nicotine products like cigarettes and chewable tobacco is the single most preventable cause of cancer-related deaths in the country.
 There are many biological, environmental and lifestyle factors that lead to cancer- unhealthy diet, substance abuse and exposure to harmful elements are some of the major contributors of cancer.

 Among other elements, alcohol, red meat, too much sugar or dairy and too less intake of healthy substances are directly linked to an increased risk of a person developing cancer, sooner than later in his/her life.
 Currently, the most common types of cancer treatment are chemotherapy, radiotherapy, tumour surgery and hormonal therapy.

-There are multiple ways to prevent cancer by ensuring you lead an overall healthy lifestyle; these include- not using tobacco, maintain a healthy weight, fruits/vegetables-rich diet, limiting alcohol intake and being physically active.
-Fortis, being one of the top medical care hospitals in India provides the latest and the best oncology facilities to patients, some of which include- medical oncology, clinical hematology, radiation oncology, BMT and nuclear medicine.
+There are multiple ways to prevent cancer by ensuring you lead an overall healthy lifestyle; these include- not using tobacco, maintain a healthy weight, fruits/vegetable-rich diet, limiting alcohol intake and being physically active.
+Fortis, being one of the top medical care hospitals in India provides the latest and the best oncology facilities to patients, some of which include- medical oncology, clinical haematology, radiation oncology, BMT and nuclear medicine.